consulting-council/sugm-emails/README.md

 Marketing team emails for Seattle Union Gospel Mission

+## Overview
+This guide is to provide an overview for general emails for SUGM.
+Due to limitations for email providers, it is best practice to use table layouts for all emails.
+Below are summaries for email components, layours, and general guidence when developing the emails.
+The goal of this repo is to provide a source of truth and version history for the templates.

 ## Definitions

 - codes: Represents the id number for the email and associated campain. ex: `L23F1EAP`